-The mantras has the power to travel from the gross level at the tongue - vaikhari- to the deeper next level till it reaches the naval region - paravani level - and merge with the supreme consciousness it has originated from.
-This travel doen the level is facilitated by the repetition of the words forming the mantra.
+The mantras have the power to travel from the gross level at the tongue - vaikhari- to the deeper next level till it reaches the naval region - paravani level - and merge with the supreme consciousness it has originally originated from.
+This travel to this level is facilitated by the repetition of the words forming the mantra.
 Initially the mantra is repeated at the level of the tongue while one listens to it and focuses the mind on the tip of the tongue where its vibrations are being produced.

 After some time it reaches the madhyama level, the throat.
 One repetition at this level is equal to thousands of repetitions at the tongue level.
 From madhyama level the mantra descends to the pashyati level - heart - where the vibrations gain more power.
 One repetition at the heart center is equal to thousands of repetitions at the throat level.
 When the mantra is vibrating at this level the practitioner gains immense powers ( sidhis) of hearing and seeing distant sounds and knowing the past and the future.
 One can feel the continuous flow of the waves of bliss, its a state of intoxication of the mind.

 Finally the mantra descends to the naval region - paravani - where it connects to the Self.
 Now the entire body begins to vibrate with the mantra and one experiences the supreme truth.
 The words of someone who has achieved this come from the paravani level and thus never fail to produce their effect. \